 Instead of quenching your need for cleanliness with a shower, try using a body wipe to freshen up.
 If your sweat hasn’t dried on its own, use a towel beforehand, so you’re not just moving the wetness around.

 Now, this all sounds pretty good, but what in the world do you do with your sweat-soaked hair?
 I’ll tell you what: use dry shampoo like there’s no tomorrow!
-You could also consider wearing braids to your workout and taking them out afterwards for some natural wave action or splashing some water in your hair and going for that posh, disheveled look.
+You could also consider wearing braids to your workout and taking them out afterward for some natural wave action or splashing some water in your hair and going for that elegant, disheveled look.
 If all else fails, grab a hat.